 Remarks at the Award Ceremony by Anders Johnsen Buen*, President of the Norwegian Parliament, on December 10, 1920

 * Mr. Buen addressed these remarks to the Parliament at an official session on December 10, 1920, doing so after the Nobel Committee had announced its decision and after the diplomatic representatives of the two absent laureates had been officially admitted to the meeting.
 He then gave the Nobel diplomas and medals to the two ministers.
-No presentation speech, in the usual sense of the term, was made.
-The translation is based on the Norwegian text in Forhandlinger i Stortinget (nr.
+Mr. Pralon, the French minister, accepted on behalf of Mr. Bourgeois, expressing the laureate’s regret at not being there to speak for himself and his gratitude, along with that of France, for the recognition given.
+The translation of Mr. Buen’s comments is based on the Norwegian text in Forhandlinger i Stortinget (nr.
 502) for December 10, 1920 [Proceedings of the Norwegian Parliament].